economicalstories/CCC/README.md

 - **Participant List** - See who's in your room
 - **Connection Status** - Know when you're connected to others

+> **Note:** While the app includes full access to the 'solo mode' functionality, using the multi-user feature requires a PartyKit server access key.
+To get an access key or express interest in using this feature, please contact [contact@economicalstories.com](mailto:contact@economicalstories.com).
+Alternatively, you can set up your own PartyKit server by modifying the server configuration in `lib/utils/constants.dart` and deploying your own instance.

 [See implementation details →](PARTYKIT_IMPLEMENTATION.md)

 ## 🔧 Quick Setup